Luke 9:42-45

 In the next chapter, Luke chapter 8, Jesus visited the house of Jairus, a synagogue ruler, because his one and only child, a daughter in this case, she was dying.
 And as they headed toward the house, a huge crowd following them, the report came to Jairus, “Your daughter’s dead.
 Don’t trouble the teacher anymore.”
 No hope.
 “Jesus hearing this answered him, ‘Do not fear.
 Only believe, and all will be made well.’

 “When Jesus arrived at the house, he entered into the little girl’s room.
 He took her parents, three of his disciples with him, Peter, John, and James.
 And Jesus took her by the hand and called to her, saying, ‘Child, arise.’”
 The text says, “Her spirit returned, she got up at once.
 Jesus then told them to give her something to eat.
-He restored her to parents,” her parents to her.
+He restored her to her parents,” her parents to her.

 Again, here in Luke 9, Jesus is in this situation, raised this boy literally from the dead.
 He has snatched this boy’s soul from the jaws of death.
 And he not only banished the demon, as we can see; he restored the boy’s life.
 Luke tells us in verse 42, “He healed the boy.”
 Fractures from being beaten onto the ground.
 He was healed.
 Charred, melted, scarred skin from fire, burns completely restored.
 Any injury that came from water entering into his lungs through all the spasmic activity, any trauma, internal and external injuries, whatever damage that demon had caused in trying to kill him, everything’s made whole.

 But the healing isn’t just about his physical body.
 It includes the restoration of a relationship.
-Again, Luke is sure to include to include, and he’s the only one who includes this detail, verse 42: “Jesus gave the boy back to his father.”
+Again, Luke is sure to include, and he’s the only one who includes this detail, verse 42, “Jesus gave the boy back to his father.”
 He healed the boy’s deafness, his muteness.
 He restored his ability to communicate so that he could talk to his dad, so he could hear his dad’s instruction, so he could learn from him.
 The son is restored to his father, returned to him.
 And the father is returned and restored to his son, relationship restored.
 This is Jesus’ power.

 And that’s why, first part of verse 43, “all were astonished at the majesty of God.”
 They saw the majesty of God.
 That’s all that could explain this, the majesty of God and the authority and the power and the compassion of Jesus Christ to perform what is really a multi-faceted miracle, here.
 It’s a resurrection miracle.
 This is life from the dead.
 It’s a supernatural act of full and complete restoration.